particle-iot/docs/src/content/hardware/migration-guides/msom-b-series-migration-guide.md

 {{!-- END do not edit content above, it is automatically generated--}}

-- 1 I2C on M SoM vs. 2 on the B Series SoM.
+- 1 I2C on M-SoM vs. 2 on the B Series SoM.
 - You can generally have many devices on a single I2C bus.
 - If you have I2C address conflicts you can use an I2C multiplexer like the TCA9548A.
-- On the M SoM (and P2 and Photon 2), the only valid I2C clock speeds are `CLOCK_SPEED_100KHZ` and `CLOCK_SPEED_400KHZ`.
+- On the M-SoM (and P2 and Photon 2), the only valid I2C clock speeds are `CLOCK_SPEED_100KHZ` and `CLOCK_SPEED_400KHZ`.
 Other speeds are not supported at this time.

 ### PWM